Physical Therapy (PT)

 - Three advanced Biology courses: Cell Biology (BIOL 237), Genetics (289), Nutrition and Metabolism (BIOL/CHEM 260), or other lab-based advanced biology courses, and Anatomy (BIOL 256), and Human Physiology (BIOL 257)

 - Two Chemistry courses: Introductory Chemistry (CHEM 117), and Environmental, Analytical, and Geochemistry (CHEM 220) OR Organic Chemistry (CHEM 230)

 - General Physics I and II (PHYS 101 and 102)

 At least one course* in Psychology and Social Sciences: Introductory to Psychology (PSYC 100)

 - Additional suggested courses include Life-Span Development Psychology (PSYC 210), Introduction to Sociology (SOCI 100), Society and Culture (ANTH 100), or The Human Animal (ANTH 120)

 - One Statistics course: Introduction to Statistical Concepts (MATH 106) or Biometrics (BIOL 247)

 - 100 clinical experience hours under a PT divided evenly between at least two settings

 - 150/150/4 GRE score

 Individual schools may have specific requirements.
-Check the website of schools that you are particularly interested in applying to.
+Check the website of schools to which you are particularly interested in applying.